 A Reddit user asked several psychiatrists and psychologists about what was the most profound thing they have ever heard from their mental disorder patients.
 These are the responses they received.

-Each one of these are deep, they bring forward the trauma it must be to live with mental disorder.
+Each one of these is deep, and they bring forward the trauma it must be to live with a mental disorder.